Simone de Beauvoir: Allegations of sexual abuse

+Later years

+Beauvoir wrote popular travel diaries about time spent in the United States and China and published essays and fiction rigorously, especially throughout the 1950s and 1960s.
+Her 1955 travels in China were the basis of her 1957 travelogue The Long March, in which she praised the efforts of the Chinese communists to emancipate women.

+She published several volumes of short stories, including The Woman Destroyed, which, like some of her other later work, deals with aging.

-Perhaps her most famous lover was American author Nelson Algren.
-She met him in Chicago in 1947, she wrote to him across the Atlantic as "my beloved husband."
+She lived with Claude Lanzmann from 1952 to 1959, but perhaps her most famous lover was American author Nelson Algren.
+Beauvoir met Algren in Chicago in 1947, while she was on a four-month "exploration" trip of the United States using various means of transport: automobile, train, and Greyhound.
+She kept a detailed diary of the trip, which was published in France in 1948 with the title America Day by Day.
+She wrote to him across the Atlantic as "my beloved husband."
 Algren won the National Book Award for The Man with the Golden Arm in 1950, and in 1954, Beauvoir won France's most prestigious literary prize for The Mandarins, in which Algren is the character Lewis Brogan.
 Algren vociferously objected to their intimacy becoming public.
 Years after they separated, she was buried wearing his gift of a silver ring.

 When Beauvoir visited Algren in Chicago, Art Shay took well-known nude and portrait photos of Beauvoir.
 Shay also wrote a play based on Algren, Beauvoir, and Sartre's triangular relationship.
 The play was stage read in 1999 in Chicago.